-The Biometrics Institute has introduced a Biometrics Privacy Charter in November 2011 which was renamed to Biometrics Privacy Guideline in January 2013.
+The Biometrics Institute has introduced a Biometrics Privacy Charter in November 2011 which was renamed to Biometrics Privacy Guidelines in January 2013.

-The Guideline recognise that biometrics is now an international technology in an international market place covering a wide variety of regulatory regimes.
+The Guidelines recognise that biometrics is now an international technology in an international market place covering a wide variety of regulatory regimes.

-The Biometrics Institute itself has spread its wings from its Australia-New Zealand origins and is now co-located in Europe.
-In addition, it maintains close relations in the Asia-Pacific area through a seminar and visit programme.
+The Biometrics Institute itself has spread its wings from its Australia-New Zealand origins and is now co-located in Europe and also engages pro-actively with the USA.

-In practice each year the Guideline will be reviewed on the basis of inputs from stakeholders and interested parties.
-This continuous review process, whilst attempting to maintain the Guideline' principles of simplicity and consumer transparency, will include wherever necessary the inputs from standards organisations and other interested parties.
-Already, those inputs are being provided and are being considered by the Institute’s Privacy Committee and Board, perhaps for inclusion in the next version of the Guideline.
+In practice the Guidelines will be reviewed regularly on the basis of inputs from stakeholders and interested parties.
+This continuous review process, whilst attempting to maintain the Guidelines' principles of simplicity and consumer transparency, will include wherever necessary the inputs from standards organisations and other interested parties.
+Already, those inputs are being provided and are being considered by the Institute’s Privacy Expert Group and Board, perhaps for inclusion in the next version of the Guidelines.

 A first review took place in late 2012 where we received very useful feedback from key stakeholders including the British Standards Institution's IST/44 committee on biometrics.
 A review is currently underway (August 2015).